Kirs1/cs506-final-project/README.md

 Used Xgboost to predict the win, loss or draw of a match.

-In XB_model.py, XGBoost is used to make three-category predictions for the results of a single game, with the categories being "Home Win", "Draw", and "Away Win".
+In XB_model.py, XGBoost is used to make three classes classification predictions for the results of a single game, with the categories being "Home Win", "Draw", and "Away Win".

 We used the same features and training and test sets as the previous model.
-The difference between XB_model and Xgboost_model is that the former uses three categories while the latter uses two categories.
+The difference between XB_model and Xgboost_model is that the former uses three classes classification while the latter uses binary classification.

 ![XB Confusion Matrix](picture/Figure_20.png)